creativity-robotics/creativity-robotics.github.io/index.md

 He was a member of the Institut Universitaire de France (2005-2010).
-His work on creativity is extensive and includes approximately 75 publications, articles, books and book chapters covering various aspects of the phenomenon: creative process, individual differences, role of cognition and emotion, environmental and cultural factors, etc. His current work develops
+His work on creativity is extensive and includes approximately 75 publications, articles, books, and book chapters covering various aspects of the phenomenon: creative process, individual differences, role of cognition and emotion, environmental and cultural factors, etc. His current work develops